efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 #### Elastic Container Service (ECS) Cluster

-ECS hosts the service and manages capacity providers if necessary.
-Since we're using Amazon Fargate a built-in capacity provider will be created automatically through the enableFargateCapacityProviders parameter.
-The best source of documentation for this service remains the official AWS documentation: [What is Amazon Elastic Container Service?](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html)
+An ECS cluster hosts services and manages capacity providers.
+In an EC2 based scenario, one or more capacity providers have to be configured along with their launch templates, auto-scaling groups and AMIs.
+In a Fargate based scenrion, a built-in capacity provider will be created automatically through the enableFargateCapacityProviders parameter.

 ````typescript
 this.ecsCluster = new Cluster(this, "ecsFargateCluster", {